DhanashreeKamath/ClubWebsite/README.md

 ### (b)
-1. websocket protocol(WS) or secure websocket protocol runs top of TCP.
+1. websocket protocol(WS) or secure websocket protocol runs on top of TCP.
 2. Message framing was added to the web scokets to provide two way communication as TCP is stream oriented, websockets understands messages not just bytes.
 3. yes, websocket work with both binary and text based data.
-4. Procedure for opening websocket starting from HTTP is called as "handshake".
+4. yes,Procedure for opening websocket starting from HTTP is called as "handshake".

 ### (c)
 1. myWS = new WebSocket(url[, protocols]);